imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 As seen on the charts, the execution times for `ADD`, `DIV` and `MULMOD` are not consistent.
 While the majority behaves in a linear fashion, there is a large portion that often takes longer.
 Again, we attribute it to the JVM garbage collector or other JVM internals.

 The execution time for `EXP` increases linearly with the size of the second argument.
 Again the separation into two different lines shows that the execution time depends not only on the size of the argument but also on its value.
-In contrast to other implementations, the second line has a constant slope.
+This indicates some form of optimization to cut executions times.
+In contrast to other implementations, the optimized path executes in O(1).

 Some common OPCODEs perform worse than expected.
 Improving them would have a positive impact on the overall execution time.
 These are `LT`, `GT`, `AND`, `OR`, `XOR` and `BYTE`.

+For the `LT`, `GT`, `AND`, `OR`, `XOR` and `BYTE` the execution times are higher than expected.
+This might indicate that there is a room for optimization.

-The `SELFBALANCE` performance is significantly worse than others.
+The `SELFBALANCE` performance is significantly slower when compared to other implementations.

 #### Recommendation